Macedonian Ruins

 Avoiding a Breach of Contract

-I'd like to posit a reason why a rapture event is a necessity.
+I'd like to posit why a rapture event is necessary.

 It is rooted in a mystery...